igjese/cards/README.md

 - Protect the city's borders and secure its foundations.
 (Discard 1 Army card)
 - Build houses to attract more settlers.
 (Discard 1 Money card)

+### 2. Sabine Women

+#### Step 1: The Festival and Abduction
+_A new settlement of Rome primarily attracted men seeking a fresh start, but neighboring peoples refused to marry their daughters to them.
+So Romulus devised a plan: Romans would invite the tribes to a festival, and at a prearranged signal, seize their women._

+Choices (random 2 out of 3):
+- Prepare for quick coordination during the battle. (+1 action until end of the battle)
+- Ensure readiness for the conflict.
+(Draw 1 extra card)
+- Plan how to absorb the enemy’s first attack.
+(Start the battle with 1 shield on Fortune)

+### Step 2: The Battle Against Three Tribes
+_The abduction was successful as planned, but it angered the region, and the Sabines are preparing a joint offensive.
+However, the infuriated tribes of Caenina, Crustumerium, and Antemnae launched their own raids against Rome without waiting for the Sabines, and you must defeat them quickly._

+Battle:
+- Player must defeat each of the three attackers (victory) or they will destroy player's fortune (game over)

+### Step 3: The Peace Brokered by the Sabine Women
+_The Sabines finally launched a fierce assault, led by King Titus Tatius, nearly capturing the city.
+Yet the Sabine women unexpectedly threw themselves between the armies, pleading that their fathers and husbands not be lost on the same day._

+Choices (Rewards):
+- Accept the will of the Gods and establish joint rule over the city. (+1 Fortune)
+- Embrace political alliances formed through this union.
+(Pick 1 Action card)

 ## Summarized Prototype Notes Sep-12 2024

 ### Overall Gameplay